 While working with or using Git Bash, at some point, you might have encountered an “SSL Certificate Problem: Unable to get Local Issuer Certificate.”
-Facing an ” Unable to get Local Issuer Certificate” error can be frustrating as it doesn’t go away no matter how many times you verify your URL or modify your cURL request.
+It can be frustrating as it doesn’t go away no matter how often you verify your URL or modify your cURL request.

-The SSL Certificate Problem: Unable to get Local Issuer Certificate error is a common issue that developers often encounter while using Git Bash, a Windows command line tool to push, pull, or clone a Git repository.
+This is common issue that developers often encounter while using Git Bash, a Windows command line tool to push, pull, or clone a Git repository.

 The “Unable to Get Local Issuer Certificate” error stems from a misconfigured SSL certificate on your local machine.
 This misconfiguration prevents a successful HTTPS handshake from taking place.